A Smaller School?

 Define Your Conference Goals

 Start with clear objectives.
 Are you building community?
-Generating leads?
-Educating members?
+Reducing melt?
+Retaining students?
 Your goals shape every decision that follows.

 Write down 3-5 specific, measurable outcomes.
 “Increase member engagement by 25%” beats “have a good event.”
 Clear goals make planning easier and ROI measurement possible.